epullenayegum/IrregLong/README.md

 ratios that differ from 1 provide evidence against ACAR.
 The function iiw.weights can help you model the assessment intensity, assuming a proportional rates model.
-The example below uses data from the Phenobarb dataset in the MEMSS packageand shows that serum concentration of phenobarbital at the last assessment is associated with subsequent assessment intensity, suggesting that the ACAR assumption is not tenable.
+The example below uses data from the Phenobarb dataset in the MEMSS package and shows that serum concentration of phenobarbital at the last assessment is associated with subsequent assessment intensity, suggesting that the ACAR assumption is not tenable.